base-org/web/apps/base-docs/tutorials/docs/4_smart-wallet-and-eoa-with-onchainkit.md

 coinbaseWallet.preference = 'all';
 ```

-Set this line at the root level of the document, under the imports:
+Set this line at the root level of `wagmi.ts`, under the imports:

 ```tsx
 import { http, createConfig } from 'wagmi';